Emergency Medical Science

 Yes, financial aid is available for this program along with EMS specific scholarships.
 Visit Financial Aid to learn more.

-It is not advisable for you to work full-time while in the EMS program, but it is understandable that you must have a job.
+It is not advisable for you to work full-time while in the EMS program, but it is understandable if you must have a job.
 It is possible to maintain a part-time job after school hours, but you must understand the EMS program is rigorous and requires a lot of studying.

 Yes.
 The full-time instructors maintain office hours (that vary each semester), and they will be glad to assist you with any questions or remediation that they can offer.